Daily Readings

 Liturgical Year C, Cycle I

-Thursday of the Tenth week in Ordinary Time
+Monday of the Fourteenth week in Ordinary Time

 Readings for Mass

-Thursday of the Tenth week in Ordinary Time
+Monday of the Fourteenth week in Ordinary Time

 First Reading